CSE237SP2022/project-hofstra_shangold_wang/README.md

 ## Player-deck-helper-methods Branch
 What user stories were completed this iteration?
 Helper methods were made to help with game functionality.
 This includes methods to check if a player has a given card and methods to take cards from another player or the main deck.
 Methods were also made to determine when a player has a full set of any card number or if any deck is out of cards.

 What user stories do you intend to complete next iteration?
-Methods can be added for a computer player to automate parts of a turn.
-This would allow users to play both against other players or against the computer.
+This branch is mostly complete.

 Is there anything that you implemented but doesn't currently work?
 No, I believe everything works currently.